Sorrento Wedding Photographer: Light, Luxury, and Your Story

 Emiliano Russo is the premier choice for your wedding photography needs.

 Your wedding in Sorrento is a once-in-a-lifetime event.
-You deserve a photographer who doesn’t just see it as another booking, but as a chance to create art.
+You deserve a Sorrento wedding photographer who doesn’t just see it as another booking, but as a chance to create art.
 I love this coast, I love the light here, and I can’t wait to show you why Sorrento is the perfect place for your story to begin.

-Our Success stories in Positano
+Our Success stories in Sorrento

 • We had such a wonderful time